image-toolkit

 • Support email — Only if you contact us; that is separate from opening a file in a tool.

 None of the above is the same as uploading your image file to us for editing.
+Image processing stays local in the browser.

 Practical limits